 WHAT ARE BUSINESS VISAS?

+Before knowing about business visas, first one needs to know what a visa is.
 A visa is merely a government document authorizing a traveler to enter, remain in and ultimately leave the country.
 Special visas must be provided in order for travelers to engage in certain activities.
 For example, student visas (or F-1 visas) may allow the bearer to study at a university, whereas tourist visas (or B-2 visas) demonstrate approval for leisure activities only.
 Business visas (or B-1 visas) may be provided to legitimate business travelers from around the world who need to travel to the United States for business-related reasons that do not involve actual labor nor being paid by sources within the U.S.A.
 Although a business visa does allow the bearer to engage in commerce in the United States, a work visa would be required in order to receive authorization for permanent employment.

 WHAT ACTIVITIES ARE ALLOWED WITH A BUSINESS VISA?